-If enacted, this bill would amend current statutes by adding a new section to Title 46 of the Arizona Revised Statutes, specifically addressing the Supplemental Nutrition Assistance Program (SNAP).
-The Arizona Department of Economic Security (DES) would be mandated to require able-bodied adults under the age of 60 who receive SNAP benefits to participate in a mandatory employment and training program, unless they meet specific exemption criteria.
-These criteria include compliance with work registration requirements, being a caregiver for a dependent, being a bona fide student, participating in rehabilitation programs, being employed for a minimum number of hours, or being a minor not head of a household.
+The proposed bill would amend current statutes by adding a new section to the Arizona Revised Statutes that mandates the Department of Economic Security (DES) to require able-bodied adults under 60 years old receiving Supplemental Nutrition Assistance Program (SNAP) benefits to participate in a mandatory employment and training program, as outlined in federal law.
+This requirement would be applicable unless the recipient meets specific exemption criteria, which include compliance with work registration requirements, being a caregiver for a dependent, being a bona fide student, participating in rehabilitation programs, being employed for a minimum number of hours, or being a minor not heading a household.

 Statutes affected: